Pull request workflows through GitHub

 Although you can perform these operations using Git commands from your terminal, you can also perform the actions through the browser interface.
-This might be helpful if you have less technical people making edits to your content.
+The browser interface might be helpful if you have less technical people making edits to your content.

 To make edits in a separate branch on GitHub:

 Pretend you’re a SME reviewer.
 Go to the same GitHub repo you created in an earlier tutorial (or create a new repo).
 Create a new branch by selecting the branch drop-down menu and typing a new branch name, such as “sme-review.”
 Then press your Enter key.

 When you create a new branch, the content from the master (or whatever branch you’re currently viewing) is copied over into the new branch.
 The branch is like doing a “Save as” with an existing document.

 Click a file, and then click the pencil icon (“Edit this file”) to edit the file.

-Make some changes to the content, and then scroll down and click Commit Changes.
-Explain the reason for the changes and commit the changes to your sme review branch by clicking Commit Changes.
+Make some changes to the content, and then scroll down to the Commit changes area.
+Explain the reason for the changes and commit the changes to your sme-review branch by clicking Commit changes.

 Reviewers could continue making edits this way until they have finished reviewing all of the documentation.
 All of the changes are made on a branch, not the master.

-Now that the review process is complete, it’s time to merge the branch into the master.
+Now let’s suppose that the review process is complete, and it’s time to merge the branch into the master.
 You merge the branch into the master through a pull request.
-Any “collaborator” on the team with write access can initiate and complete the pull request.
-You can add collaborators through Settings > Collaborators.
+Any “collaborator” on the team with write access can initiate and complete the pull request (you can add collaborators through Settings > Collaborators).